-We note that AQuery outperforms in 5 of 7 queries in most of the data sets we evaluated.
-Furthermore, AQuery's advantage in these queries is significant, with some running up to 3 times faster than in Pandas.
+We note that AQuery outperforms substantially in 5 of 7 cases in most of the data sets we evaluated.
+However, AQuery's advantage in the remaining queries is significant, with some queries running up to 3 times slower in Pandas.